d-iii-s/msim/doc/tutorial/mini-kernel.rst

 controls the compilation, and a linker script which controls the layout of the binary image produced by the linker.

+.. extras:: linker scripts

-We will not dissect the linker script further, because explaining it in detail would require additional background.
-Because you will not need to modify it in this tutorial.
+   We will not dissect the linker script further, because we will not need to modify it in this tutorial.

+   As a matter of fact, linker scripts are rarely modified and in normal circumstances come with your linker.
+For our purposes, where we have a non-standard kernel and a simplified emulator, we have our own ones.

 The ``boot`` subdirectory contains ``loader.S``, an assembly source file which contains the computer bootloader code.
 On a real